Multi-Channel Signal Acquisition and Generation for Magnetic Particle Imaging with Red Pitaya

 Figure 2: Magnetic field generator: Left picture shows the two coil arrays.
 Middle picture shows a possible magnetic field.
 Right picture shows a CAD rendering of the assembly

 Each of the coils is driven with its own individual current based on the output signal from a cluster of nine STEMlab 125-14.
 This generator will produce the selection and focus fields for the brain scanner.
 However, with this setup, experiments on magnetic manipulation of microrobots or imaging with specially shaped magnetic fields are also possible.
 The cluster is mounted on modular printed circuit boards, as shown in Figure 3, which also act as a power supply and distributer for the signals necessary for synchronization.

-Figure 3: Printed circuit board that acts as a mount, power supply and trigger distributer for five of the nine STEMlab 125-14 devices of the magnetic field generator.
+Figure 3: Printed circuit board that acts as a mount, power supply, and trigger distributor for five of the nine STEMlab 125-14 devices of the magnetic field generator.

 Overall these projects show the capabilities of combining several Red Pitaya devices and how they can be used in projects that require a larger number of in- and output channels.

-More information can be found in the following recources:
+More information can be found in the following resources: